 As part of our Kangaroo Care program, we also observe designated quiet times each day to allow parents to bond with their baby without interruptions from both visitors and hospital staff.

 We want every woman and her family to be comfortable and knowledgeable with the new baby coming into their lives, so we offer a variety of classes for both parents as well as the baby's siblings.
-All classes and the support group are free of charge.
+All classes are free of charge.